 Fratellanza means brotherhood

-But beyond that, we lead a troupe of theater artists.
-We start each project with an ensemble and a question about one of the mysterious corners of the human heart.
+And we are indeed brothers.
+But beyond that, we lead a troupe of theatre artists.
+We start each project with an ensemble and a question about one of the corners of the human heart.
 Making the show is our way of satisfying that curiosity.
 But we are never sated.
-That is why we do live theater.
+That is why we do live theatre.
 That is why at some point along the way, we welcome audiences to search with us.